FarhanaRafi/capstone-fe/README.md

 ### Keep track of food habits

 # Extras
-### form competitions with friends on diet and weight loss
+### Form competitions with friends on diet and weight loss